IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 ```

-Here we use the **ping** Ansible module directly from the command line.
+Here you will use the **ping** Ansible module directly from the command line.

 ```bash